Skip to main content Skip to search Skip to main navigation

 • Industry standards (CE, FCC, RoHS, ...)

-• Special certifications for sectors such as the food and beverage industry
+• Special certifications for industries such as food and beverage

-• Specification for the medical sector: including the DICOM specification for grayscale behavior (contrast in black and white displays of medical imaging systems adapted to external lighting conditions).
+• Medical specifications: including DICOM specification for grayscale behavior (contrast in black-and-white displays of medical imaging systems adapted to ambient light conditions).

 Highlights